Interdisciplinary Collaboration Grants Program

 The Division of Research established the Interdisciplinary Collaboration Grants (ICG) Program to provide funds to facilitate the development of collaborations at Binghamton University.
 This program is for investigators who seek to enhance their research opportunities through collaboration and may include projects that represent a new research agenda.
 Proposals from all areas of scholarship are encouraged.

-Two projects received funding in the program's most recent round of awards:
+Two projects received funding in the program's 2012-13 round of awards: